Summer loves spending time with her family, reading, traveling, and cuddling with her puppy.

 After hearing all of the terrifying information about puppies and puppy mills, I wouldn't dream of buying another dog from a pet store.
 However, Land of Paws is adjacent to a very popular veterinarian, Dr. Gates.
 They use the same breeders and encourage their patrons to get to know the breeders and the different dogs.
 They were, in my opinion, to the point of ridiculousness when it came to pampering their puppies, and they still sell dog beds for over $1000.00.

 Needless to say, our female Wheaten got the best of us.
 We ended up spending a small fortune on her, and then a large fortune on all of her accessories, just in time to take her to my parents' home in Canada (who incidentally just got a new Yorkie puppy).
 It was love at first sight and our Hannah is now nine years old.
 She has given us years of love, happiness, and crazy 'Wheaten-ness.'
 Any Wheaten owner will know exactly what that means as Soft-coated Wheaten terriers have a quirkiness about them that is unlike any other dog breed I've ever known.

 The Wheaten Terrier Breed

-The Wheaten terrier breed is around 200 years old, and can be seen in the artist Frederick William Burton's famous artwork, 'The Aran Fisherman's Drown Child.'
+The Wheaten terrier breed is around 200 years old, and they can be seen in the artist Frederick William Burton's famous artwork, 'The Aran Fisherman's Drown Child.'
 He completed the paintings in the late 1830s and the early 1840s.

 Wheaten terriers are known as amazing family dogs and one of the best breeds to have for children.
 They have a very gentle temperament and they love other dogs and children.
 They will play for hours as puppies and they have a lot of spunk, but they are not as aggressive as other terrier breeds when they play, which is why they are great for kids.